Cynthia Longfield: Later life and death

-Legacy
+Legacy and commemoration

 The Longfield Roberts Collection, a photograph album belonging to Longfield and taken and developed during the St George Expedition to the South Sea Islands in 1924 to 1925, is held by the Royal Irish Academy.
 The c.800 photographs mainly depict the people and life on the ship and the flora and fauna of the Pacific Islands.

+An exhibition entitled The Longfield exhibition was opened in the Royal Irish Academy on Dawson Street in 2006.

+Longfield's life and career was celebrated by an event held on the centenary of the St George expedition.